oniani/nero/README.md

 - `q` - quit the app and save my edits

 ## How does it work?
-**Nero** is also very simple in terms of logic.
+**Nero** is also very simple in logic.
 Every task is stored in `.csv` file and the app either reads or writes to the file, depending on the command.

 ## License
 [MIT](https://www.github.com/oniani/LICENSE)